NathanW2/ascii_qgis/README.md

 #What the heck is this?
-A ASCII map thingo for QGIS projects
+An ASCII map thingo for QGIS projects

 ![](https://raw.githubusercontent.com/NathanW2/ascii_qgis/gh-pages/images/demoimage.png)